Neuro-Linguistic Programming (NLP): Understanding Communication And Personal Development

 Building Rapport

-Using matching and mirroring techniques to create trust and influence with clients and colleagues.
+Using matching, mind maps, and mirroring techniques to create trust and influence with clients and colleagues.
 This involves matching body language, speech tempo, voice tone and language patterns.

 Setting Outcomes

-Using the “well-formed outcomes” process to set goals that are stated positively, initiated and maintained by the person setting them.
-This improves follow-through.
+Using the “well-formed outcomes” process to set goals that are stated positively, initiated, and maintained by the person setting them improves follow-through.

 Managing Meetings

-Using NLP techniques like pacing, leading and framing to conduct meetings productively.
-This keeps people engaged and aligned with the outcomes.
-We hear this from customers that regularly use our corporate, employee, and leadership courses.
+Conduct meetings productively by using NLP techniques like pacing, leading, and framing.
+This keeps people and teams engaged and aligned with the outcomes.
+We hear this from customers who regularly use our corporate, employee, and leadership courses.

 Resolving Conflict